beedemo/todo-api/README.md

 todo-api
 ========
-A simple todo API using a Pipeline Global Library (`mavenProject`) as a simplified build wrapper for maven.
+A simple todo API using a Pipeline Global Library (`mavenProject`) as a simplified build wrapper for Maven based build.